johbry17/Waypoints-A-Personal-BioGeography/README.md

 ## Project Overview

-**Waypoints: A GeoBiography** is a map-based storytelling project—an interactive memoir composed of travels, memories, and photos.
+**Waypoints: A Personal BioGeography** is a map-based storytelling project—an interactive memoir composed of travels, memories, and photos.
 What began as a simple way to pin photos on a map, so I can bore others with my vacation photos, soon evolved into a full-stack geospatial app integrating **Leaflet.js**, **Python**, and a suite of open mapping APIs.

 It’s a digital keepsake, visualized through:
 - 📍 Custom markers with photo carousels